sharmaeklavya2/blog-source/content/posts/hand-cricket.md

 The inning ends when either $b$ or $w$ becomes 0.
 When an inning ends at state $(b, s, w)$, the batter gets a score of $s$.
 After both innings, the player with a larger score wins.
-If both players have the same score, it's a draw.
+If both players have the same score, it's a tie.

 ## Preliminaries